cjns/Milestone-3--The-Snail-Hunt/README.md

 2. A page with additional information about the study.
 Problem it addresses: Find out more information about the site's purpose.

-3. A page to add/modify a record.
+3. A page to add/modify a survey.
 Problem it addresses: Create, view, update, and delete my entries.

+4. A page to register an account.
+5. A page to login.
+6. A link to logout.

 ## Database